April 2026 Bus Tour: Way Back When ~ Witnesses to the Revolution

 The Art of Col. John Trumbull

-Join us on Sunday, November 9, 2025, from 1:00-2:30 PM at the Ellsworth Visitors Center, Simsbury Historical Society (https://simsburyhistory.org/) for a richly illustrated presentation with CT State Historian emeritus Walter Woodward.
-Dr. Woodward will discuss the lifelong struggle of American artist John Trumbull (1756-1843) to earn respect for his art by creating a series of American history paintings, many of the Revolutionary War, of which he was a veteran.
-The presentation combines Trumbull’s personal struggles with the struggles of our burgeoning nation in the Revolutionary War era.
-Admission is $5, payable at the door.
+On Sunday, November 9, 2025, FVHN presented a richly illustrated talk with CT State Historian emeritus Walter Woodward.
+Dr. Woodward discussed the lifelong struggle of American artist John Trumbull (1756-1843) to earn respect for his art by creating a series of American history paintings, many of the Revolutionary War, of which he was a veteran.
+The presentation combined Trumbull’s personal struggles with the struggles of our burgeoning nation in the Revolutionary War era.
+Admission $5, payable at the door.

 The History of Myrtle Mills Factory Store